squareben1/CV/README.md

 I'm not afraid to ask for help when I need it and relish the opportunity to get [feedback](#test-driven-development) on my work.

 - Designed and delivered communication training for teams of around 20 people to aid in the transition of a major banking project from London to Leeds.
-- I have also started and supported teams that dealt exclusively with the most difficult of a project’s cases - those involving the family of deceased customers in particular requiring tact and care.
+- I have also started and supported teams that dealt exclusively with the most difficult of a project’s cases - those involving the family of deceased customers, in particular, requiring tact and care.

 ### Adaptable and a Fast Learner

 With regulatory compliance contracts lasting anywhere from three months to two years, often with multiple workstreams on a single contract, one of the most valuable skills I have is the ability to learn a new set of complex regulations, systems and products quickly and thoroughly.

 My ability to do this was **quantifiably tested**, with work being submitted to regular & thorough quality control checks.
 These **never dipped below 95%**.

 - My brother and I saw a gap in the market for a podcast focusing on the less well-known but no less fascinating people in the entertainment industry so I set about learning how to run a podcast.
 - We started the Up & Coming podcast last year with no prior experience in podcasting and Season 1 has garnered thousands of listens to date.
 We are currently working on Season 2 and receiving requests for guest appearances.

-### Comfortable and Confident Working in a Team

-I have always loved working collaboratively with people, I have done so throughout my career and really enjoy the feeling of being in a team that is gelling:

-- Since joining Gigfunding I have worked entirely remotely, using Wrike to track tickets and Zoom to hold meetings.
-This enables a team of devs spread from the UK to India and Pakistan to work together efficiently.
-- I provided close Subject Matter Expert support to a team of 14 Case Handlers for nine months; leading stand-ups and providing support on their most complex cases.
-- During this time, we maintained 100% quality - with 2000+ cases worked and 200+ checked this was an unprecedented length of time for a team to go without a single incorrect decision.

-### Test Driven Development
+### Test-Driven Development

-- Practically everything I build is made using Test Driven Development.
+Test-Driven Development is my preferred way to write code.
 I have used it since I first learned to code and it is second nature for me to use TDD when solving complex problems.
-- I continue to undergo regular assessment of my TDD process and have had nine code reviews focused on this with an independent assessment company via Makers.
+- I continue to undergo regular assessment of my TDD process and have had 10 code reviews focused on this with an independent assessment company via Makers.
 This is **more than almost anyone else** the reviewers are aware of.
 I can provide examples of feedback from these sessions on request.

 ## Education

 #### [Makers Academy](https://makers.tech/hire/) (December 2019 - March 2020)

 - Selective bootcamp with an emphasis on learning to learn, OOP, TDD, Agile Working Practices and Pair Programming as well as a fantastic 'EQ', or emotional intelligence curriculum.
-- Languages: Ruby, Rails, JavaScript, SQL, HTML, CSS

 #### University of Kent (2009 - 2012)